narbulut

 1. Backup integrity ≠ Data readability

-SQL Server’s RESTORE VERIFYONLY command or backup products’ verification mechanisms perform checksum checks — answering the question “is this backup corrupted?”
-They do not check whether the data is actually readable.
-A backup containing encrypted data can perfectly well be marked as “verified.”
+SQL Server’s RESTORE VERIFYONLY command, or the verification mechanisms of backup products, perform a checksum check — that is, they answer the question “is this backup corrupted?”.
+They do not query whether the data is readable.
+A backup containing encrypted data can perfectly well be marked as “verified”.

 2. Block-level transparency

-A SQL backup is essentially a block-level copy of data files.
-If the data file is encrypted, the backup is taken in its encrypted form.
-The backup software doesn’t see the difference.
+A SQL backup is fundamentally a block-level copy of the data files.
+If the data file is encrypted, the backup is also taken in its encrypted state.
+The backup software does not see this difference.

 3. EDR/AV invisibility

 The commands used during the attack — CREATE CERTIFICATE, ALTER DATABASE SET ENCRYPTION ON — are legitimate SQL DDL commands.
-They carry no malware signatures.
-No random write patterns are created on disk, rendering traditional ransomware detection methods ineffective.
+They carry no malicious software signatures.
+No random write pattern is generated on disk; this also renders classic ransomware detection methods ineffective.

 4. DLP blindness

-The certificate and private key files exfiltrated by the attacker are only kilobytes in size.
-Most DLP solutions do not raise alerts for transfers this small.
+The certificate and private key files exfiltrated by the attacker are kilobytes in size.
+Most DLP solutions do not raise alarms for transfers this small.

-Narbulut Backup Now’s Approach: Check Before Backing Up
+Narbulut Backup Now’s Approach: Check Before You Back Up

 Narbulut Backup Now operates on the principle of proactive detection against this class of attack.
-Before the backup process begins, it queries the encryption status of databases on the target SQL Server and alerts the user if an anomaly is detected.
+Before the backup process begins, it queries the encryption state of the databases on the target SQL Server and warns the user if an anomalous condition is detected.

-What this approach means is: If an attacker has infiltrated your environment and placed your databases under TDE with their own certificate, Narbulut Backup Now detects this situation on the first backup attempt.
-The backup is taken, but the system administrator receives an alert saying “This database is in an encrypted state — is this an expected configuration on your end?”
+What this approach means: If an attacker has infiltrated your environment and placed your databases under TDE with their own certificate, Narbulut Backup Now notices this situation in the very first backup attempt.
+The backup is still taken, but a warning is sent to the system administrator: “This database is in an encrypted state — is this a configuration expected on your side?”

 This simple but critical check breaks the cold preparation phase of the attack.
-The attacker cannot silently poison backups for 90 days.
-Because the activated TDE generates an alarm on the first backup cycle.
+It becomes impossible for the attacker to silently poison backups for 90 days.
+Because the moment TDE is enabled, an alarm is raised in the very first backup cycle.

 Narbulut Backup Now Advantage

-Pre-backup TDE status checks provide an additional layer of defense for our enterprise customers against attack scenarios that traditional backup solutions miss.
+The pre-backup TDE status check provides an additional layer of defense for our enterprise customers against attack scenarios that slip past classic backup solutions.

-Although Narbulut Backup Now performs this check automatically, system administrators can use the following SQL query for instant verification in their own environments.
+Even though Narbulut Backup Now performs this check automatically, the SQL query below can be used by system administrators to perform an on-the-spot verification in their own environments.
 You can run this query via SSMS or sqlcmd with a sysadmin-privileged account:

 SELECT